b3hr0uz/CC/docs/ollama-model-management-implementation.md

 ## 🎯 **Overview**

-Successfully implemented comprehensive Ollama model management with resource-aware downloading and model selection in the LLM Assistant page.
+Successfully implemented comprehensive Ollama model management with resource-aware downloading and model selection in the Assistant page.
 Fixed critical JavaScript error and enhanced the system with intelligent model recommendations.

 ---